gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 monopoly power.
 You might make the situation even worse than in the interventionist state.
 You know, it's not... even from a libertarian economics point of view, it's actually pretty hard to think through those kind of problems.

+******************

-PP: My advice would be do not try and inject too much market principles into the state.
+PP: My advice would be do not try and inject too many market principles into the state.
 I've never really seen it work very well.
 But I just don't think the state is going away.

-I think those arguments are kind of like, you know, you know, you read Rousseau on the Noble Savage.
-I think it's of the same ilk.
-It's like, my response to Rousseau, obviously the Noble Savage isn't real from an anthropological point of view, but I don't think you even need to say that.
-I think I could go back to the 18th
+It's like the idea of the Noble Savage in the 18th-century.

-PP: century, I'm pretty sure people did say this to him, and just say, like, there is no such thing as a noble savage, because, like, there is always a society.
+But there is no such thing as a noble savage, because there is always a society.
 The person is always born into that.

-PP: And so it's a kind of... it's a kind of moot point.
+And so it's a kind of moot point.
 I see the same thing with the state.
-Now, that... that doesn't mean that you have to have a large state or a small state.
+Now, that doesn't mean that you have to have a large state or a small state.

-PP: I mean, just take the example today of the Chinese state versus, say, the British state, right?
-The British state, since the Thatcher era, has tried to inject as much in terms of market principles

-PP: They call it neoliberal principles, or whatever, into that state.
-It's tried to have all these public-private partnerships, all of these things.
+PP: Just take the example today of the Chinese state versus, say, the British state: The British state, since the Thatcher era, has tried to inject as much in terms of market principles -- they call it neoliberal principles -- into that state.
+It's tried to have all these public-private partnerships.
 It brands itself as a kind of a market state, and you could say something similar for the German state, except the Germans are actually more competent at doing it.
 The British state's enormous.
-It's one of the largest as a share of GDP in the world, not quite as big as the French, but it must be 45%

-PP: of British GDP is in the British state.
+It's one of the largest as a share of GDP in the world, not quite as big as the French, but it must be 45% of British GDP is in the British state.

 Meanwhile, look at the Chinese state.
 It's much smaller.

-PP: It's only about 30%, I think, of GDP, much lower taxes in China and so on, very noticeable if you go there.
-But the Chinese state
+It's only about 30%, I think, of GDP, much lower taxes in China and so on, very noticeable if you go there.
+But the
+Chinese state

 PP: is not neoliberal.
 It says we intervene in the economy really directly.
 It intervenes in capital formation.
 It